oVirt/ovirt-site/source/feature/detailedquota.html.md

 #### Enforcement

-*   Quota run time limitation, should be enforced during VM execution.
+*   Quota runtime limitation should be enforced during VM execution.
-*   Quota storage limitation, should be enforced upon any disk creation.
+*   Quota storage limitation should be enforced upon any disk creation.
 *   When dealing with QCOW disks (which is not pre-allocated, like templates or stateless VM) the Quota should consume the total maximum size of the disk, since it is the potential size that can be used.
 *   In the future Quota should also have enforcement for network usage and storage throughput.